neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

 ```

-To enable mod_mono installation on Ubuntu 13.10 and later, and Debian 8.0 and later (and their derivatives), we need to add a second repository to our system, in addition to the generic Debian/Ubuntu repository above (if you don’t use sudo, be sure to switch to root):
+To enable mod_mono installation on Ubuntu 13.10 or later, and Debian 8.0 and later (and their derivatives), we need to add a second repository to our system, in addition to the generic Debian/Ubuntu repository above (if you don’t use sudo, be sure to switch to root):

 ``` bash